susantkumarbhuyan/irctc-playwright-booking/readme.md

 ### Setup Guide

 ### Option 1: Manual Captcha Filling (No Setup Required)
-If you prefer to manually solve captchas during the booking process, no additional setup is required.
+If you prefer to manually solve captchas during the booking process, don't need to setup python.
 Simply proceed with the booking flow.

 ### Option 2: Automated Captcha Filling
 Make  "MANUAL_CAPTCHA": false and follow the guide steps  [here](https://github.com/susantkumarbhuyan/irctc-captcha-solver)